 And though these spots (as well as most of Austin's entire urban core) will probably be packed with people during SXSW, you may still find inspiration in these spaces.
 (And for those determined to hang in the least-crowded places as possible this SXSW —and this is for the locals as well — check out the app made by GSD&M: Avoid Humans.)

-5. Quickie Pickie: A colorful use of reclaimed wood plus a great place to grab a snack to refuel during SXSW.
+Find a colorful use of reclaimed wood plus a great place to grab a snack to refuel during SXSW.